 Best Clarifying: Kinky-Curly Come Clean Shampoo

-Powerful enough to remove hard water minerals, this shampoo will get your hair to its cleanest state.
-It features sea kelp and mandarin orange extract, which helps give your strands and roots a deep clean—especially if you experience a lot of buildups.
+This shampoo contains a chelating agent to help clean hair.
+It also features sea kelp and mandarin orange extract, which helps give your strands and roots a deep clean—especially if you experience a lot of buildup.

 Pair it with Kinky-Curly Knot Today Leave-In Conditioner for the best results.

 Best for Fine Hair: OGX Thick & Full Biotin & Collagen Shampoo

 Get a boost of volume with plumping bamboo fiber and collagen—two key ingredients in providing lift and fullness to your hair.
 The formula also includes well-known biotin, so you’re one wash closer to healthier hair.

 Pair it with OGX Thick & Full + Biotin & Collagen Conditioner for the best results.